Woman and dog lying in bed

 7. Communicate:

-Whilst you shouldn’t expect to know the minutiae of your adult child’s coming and goings, communication is key to heading off many problems.
+Whilst you shouldn’t expect to know the minutiae of your adult child’s comings and goings, communication is key to heading off many problems.
 Explain why you want to know if they will be home for dinner, but also expect them to shoulder some of the catering experience for the household too.
 Don’t wait up for them like a naughty teen, but do request that they drop you a text to let you know they are safe.

 8. Enjoy it whilst you can: